logstash-plugins/logstash-filter-aggregate/README.md

 ## Use Cases
 - extract some cool metrics from task logs and push them into task final log event (like in example #1 and #2)
-- extract error information in any task log line, and push it in final task event (to get a final document with all error information if any)
+- extract error information in any task log line, and push it in final task event (to get a final event with all error information if any)
 - extract all back-end calls as a list, and push this list in final task event (to get a task profile)
 - extract all http headers logged in several lines to push this list in final task event (complete http request info)
 - for every back-end call, collect call details available on several lines, analyse it and finally tag final back-end call log line (error, timeout, business-warning, ...)